prob140/textbook/_chapters/Chapter_11/04_Markov_Chain_Monte_Carlo.md

 The goal is to create a transition matrix $\mathbb{P}$ so that $\pi$ and $\mathbb{P}$ together solve the detailed balance equations.

-The algorithm is based on any symmetric transition matrix $Q$ that creates an irreducible aperiodic chain on the state space.
+The algorithm starts with any symmetric, irreducible transition matrix $Q$ on the state space.
 For example, if the state space is numerical you could start with, "Wherever the chain is, it picks one of the three closest values (including itself) with probability $1/3$ each."
 For a pair of states $i$ and $j$, the transition probability $Q(i, j)$ is called the *proposal probability*.

+The algorithm then introduces additional randomization to create a new chain that is irreducible and aperiodic and has $\pi$ as its stationary distribution.

-Here are the steps that determine the transitions of the new chain.
+Here are the rules that determine the transitions of the new chain.

 - Suppose the chain is at $i$ at time $n$, that is, suppose $X_n = i$.
 Pick a state $j$ according to the proposal probability $Q(i, j)$.
 This $j$ is the candidate state to which your chain might move.